How much does public liability insurance cost?

 The location of your business

-This is less likely to have a bearing on the cost of your public liability, but some aspects of location can impact your level of risk and in turn, the cost of your cover.
+While the location of your business is less likely to have an impact on the cost of your public liability cover, there are some aspects of your business’s location that can change the level of risk you face.

 Your turnover